frozenjava/EvilPortalNano/README.md

 * documenatation for portals and functions / calls

 ## Release History
-* Figure out how to redirect clients going to HTTPS sites
+* Figured out how to redirect clients going to HTTPS sites
 * Added Mail function via sendmail , Portals can send emails now !

 ### Version 3.1